 Want to know the people behind the research that makes headlines—and, more importantly, real-world impact?

 Our faculty members and research staff—combined with our exceptional students—contribute daily to advancing research in the field.

 Research and Training Centers

-Our eight centers help advance research in areas ranging from bullying to poverty to trauma.
-In each, faculty, staff and students perform exceptional research that makes an impact
+Our nine centers, including three Centers of Excellence, help advance research in areas ranging from bullying to poverty to trauma.
+In each, faculty, staff and students perform exceptional research that makes an impact.

 - Begun Center for Violence Prevention Research and Education